Jorge Soler Player Props: Marlins vs. Tigers

 Jorge Soler At The Plate

-- Among qualified hitters in MLB, he ranks 113th in batting average, 65th in on-base percentage, and 27th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 111th in batting average, 67th in on-base percentage, and 30th in slugging.

+- He has gone deep in 21.0% of his games this season, and 5.7% of his chances at the plate.

-- Soler has picked up an RBI in 32.3% of his games this year, with two or more RBI in 14.1% of his games.
-He has also driven in three or more runs in five contests.
+- In 32 games this season (32.0%), Soler has picked up an RBI, and in 14 of those games (14.0%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 43 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.